google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 F1 is a good measure to balance precision and recall.

-We’ll discuss more advanced measures later as well -- it is a good idea to measure the quality of your classifier using many different metrics and graphs, and sometimes directly reporting the confusion matrix is insightful
+We’ll discuss more advanced measures later as well -- it is a good idea to measure the quality of your classifier using many different metrics and graphs, and sometimes directly reporting the confusion matrix is also insightful.
 -->